Frequently Asked Questions (FAQs)

 If the biosensor shows that it is connected, press down firmly on the biosensor to reattach it to the skin.
 An optional adhesive overlay may be available from your care provider.
 This adhesive overlay can be applied and worn for the duration of the biosensor wear.

 Should the software application indicate that a “Patch off” event has been detected, remove the patch and replace with a new one.

-When you are disconnected from the relay device, data will be collected on the biosensor for about 10 hours.
+When you are disconnected from the relay device, data will be collected on the biosensor for about 16 hours*.
 If the biosensor’s on-board storage capacity is exceeded without connecting to the relay device, oldest data will be overwritten by newly acquired data.
 The oldest data cannot be recovered in this case.
 To prevent data loss, ensure you are within range and connected to the relay device as much as possible.
 When you reconnects to the relay device, the stored data on the biosensor will be transmitted to the relay device via Bluetooth.
 It will take approximately 1 hour to transfer 3 hours of stored data.
-Recorded and live data is streamed simultaneous upon connection, however, live data is prioritized.
+Recorded and live data are streamed simultaneously upon reconnection, with priority given to live data.

 If you are not connected to the relay device when the biosensor turns off at the end of life, all data from the last time you were connected to the relay device to the end-of-life will be lost.
 It is important to be within the range of the VistaTablet for the period before the end of life or discarding the biosensor otherwise the data may not have uploaded to the relay device.